sebinside/PremiereClipboard/README.md

 The following output is printed when used with wrong arguments (shortened):
 ```
-Usage: PremiereClipboard.exe <command> <filePath>
+Usage: PremiereClipboard.exe <command> <filePath> <--overwrite>
 Use command --save to store the copied track items to a specified file.
+By adding --overwrite as third parameter you disable the overwrite protection.
 Use command --load to load previously stored track items from a specified file.
 ```